All of these pages present statements made by the followers of Rudolf Steiner

 This is an outline of human history, Waldorf-style.
 It is occult and mystical.
 Steiner said that we happen to live in a highly materialistic period* when his occult teachings are not self-evidently true, but he said that occult truths were obvious to people in the past and they will become obvious to people again in the future.
 The “instinctive connection with the spiritual” that ancient people had was natural clairvoyance, possessed by almost everyone then.
 In a later epoch, only the priests and initiates had direct knowledge of the higher worlds.
 Today, only Steiner’s followers and a very few others have such knowledge.
 When Waldorf students are given such ideas, they are not being taught history; they are being indoctrinated in Anthroposophy.

-* He didn't mean that we love material possessions, but that we have incarnated more deeply than ever in the material world.
+* By "materialism," Steiner didn't simply mean that we love material possessions; he meant that we have incarnated more fully than ever before in the material world.
 We were less physically incarnated in the past and we will be less physically incarnated in the future.
-Our present deeply physical incarnation is what makes spiritual truths "occult" to us — that is, they are hidden from us.
+Our present deeply physical incarnation is what makes spiritual truths "occult" to us — that is, they are hidden from us at present.

 "A growing question in Waldorf kindergartens and schools is to what extent is Waldorf education bound to the Christian religion and to what extent is it more universal.
 The answer points towards the modern mysteries, for Waldorf education is centered around the Christ as a Universal Being who has helped humans in their development from the beginning of time.
 Rudolf Steiner speaks of the Christ in the present time as dwelling in the etheric world surrounding the Earth through which each incarnating soul passes ...
 Waldorf education strives to create a place in which the highest beings, including the Christ, can find their home, but it is not connected to one religion or another.” — Joan Almon, WHAT IS A WALDORF KINDERGARTEN (SteinerBooks, 2007), p.
 53.